Ender-events/Gamepad/README.md

 ## How to build it

+In order to build the project you just have to follow the two next steps, once the card is plugged to your computer.

+* `gprbuild --target=arm-eabi -d -P prj.gpr -XLCH=led =XRTS_Profile=ravenscar-sfp -XLOADER=ROM -XADL_BUILD_CHECKS=Enabled src/main/adb -largs -Wl,-Map=map.txt`
+* `st-flash obj/main 0x80000`

 ## Behaviour

 The command are sent generated using the gyroscope of the card.
 On launch, the